ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-It is for developers, support staff, and anyone who needs to check an IP or domain.
-You can use it with no special skills; just type an IP or domain and tap Lookup.
+It is for developers, support staff, and anyone who needs to check IP address location or do a quick IP or domain lookup in the browser; just type or paste an IP (IPv4/IPv6) or a domain and tap Lookup.

 An IP address identifies a device or network on the internet.
 Domains (e.g. example.com) point to IPs.
 Services that know IP ranges can often say which country, region, or city an IP is in, and which provider or organization owns the block.
 That data is approximate: it usually reflects the provider or gateway, not the exact building.
 A related operation involves calculating subnet masks as part of a similar workflow.